 Here is your chance to have a custom design sweater hand knitted just for you, with your exact sleeve length.
 If you want long sleeves, or three-quarter length sleeves, that's fine.
 Or, you could have half-sleeves (also called elbow-length sleeves, or ballet sleeves), or classic short sleeves, cap sleeves or no sleeves at all (sleeveless).
 You also can choose to have the sleeve length custom designed to fit your exact measurements.

-Designed and knitted just for you, your custom knitted sweater is about to become your favorite sweater.
+Designed and hand-knitted just for you, your custom knitted sweater is about to become your favorite sweater.
 The sleeve length will be comfortable and have a nice appearance, as you intend it to be.
 You won't find yourself pushing these sleeves up all day long, or folding them at the cuff to stay out of your way when you are working.
 Instead, the sleeve length will be just right.
 You can choose from one of the sleeve lengths styles shown on this page, such as "I'd like three-quarter length sleeves", or you can give me an exact measurement, such as "long sleeves to be exactly 22.25 inch in length".

 Here are the sleeve length choices available: